voluntadpear/homepage/blog/how-vue-devtools-work/how-vue-devtools-work.md

 ## Vue Devtools Overview

-The code is organized as a [monorepo](https://www.atlassian.com/git/tutorials/monorepos) consisting of different packages, under the [`/packages` directory](https://github.com/vuejs/vue-devtools/tree/dev/packages).
+The code, which is [hosted on GitHub](https://github.com/vuejs/vue-devtools), is organized as a [monorepo](https://www.atlassian.com/git/tutorials/monorepos) consisting of different packages, under the [`/packages` directory](https://github.com/vuejs/vue-devtools/tree/dev/packages).

 I followed the [manual installation instructions](https://github.com/vuejs/vue-devtools/#manual-installation) and I was able to get a development version of the extension up and running on my browser.

-By following those instructions I learned that an entry point could be the `shell-chrome` package, and I was right.
-I knew I was in the right place when I saw the `manifest.json` file, this is the file that contains all the metadata related to our browser extension.
+By following those instructions I learned that we should start by looking into the `shell-chrome` directory, as starting point of this journey.
+Here we find the `manifest.json` file, which contains all the metadata related to the browser extension.

 ### Manifest file